Vermont is Very Much Open

 The possibility of a road not taken failed to materialize last week in Middlebury, where I had intended to choose from among several walks for the centerpiece of this Vermonting excursion.

 One of my favorite paths in Vermont — the Robert Frost Interpretive Trail in Ripton — was knocked out of contention by trail work.
-The one-mile loop, posted with poems by Vermont's first poet laureate, is temporarily closed.
+The one-mile loop, posted with poems by Vermont’s first poet laureate, was temporarily closed.
+[Note: The trail is now open.]
 When the path is open, walkers can stop in the woods to read Frost, including his famous lines:

 Two roads diverged in a yellow wood,